calypsonet/keyple/docs/KeypleCoreApi/ApplicationApi/index.md

 ## SE Selection

-### Selection scenarii
+### Selection scenarios
 Depending on the SE transaction use case, or on the reader capability, there are two ways to manage the selection of a SE:
- - Either on a SE reader, a selection could be operated directely by transmitting the selection request.
+ - Either on a SE reader, a selection could be operated directly by transmitting the selection request.
+In this case the same entity manages both the SE selection and the SE processing.
  - Otherwise, on an Observable Reader, a default selection could be defined.
-In this case the selection is operated implicitely by the observable reader in case of SE insertion.
+The selection is operated implicitly on SE insertion reader event.
+In this case, the SE selection is managed by the observable reader, but the SE processing is managed by a reader observer.

 ![Selection v0.9](img/KeypleCore_ApplicationApi_ActivityDiag_Selection_Scenarii.svg)

+### Selection setting and processing
+A SE Selection request is defined with a SE Selector.
+A SE Selector could be defined with tree optional levels of selection.
+ - The selection could be limited to match specific SE communication protocols.
+ - The SE ATR could be filtered to match a specific regular expression.
+ - If an AID is defined, the local reader transmits a Select Application APDU command to the SE.

+Depending on the Keyple SE extension library, a SE request could be completed with specific SE commands to operate at the selection (for example, a Select File for a specific DF LID, the read of a specific file).

+For terminal managing several kinds of SE applications, a SE Selection could be prepared with several SE selection request to operqate sequentially with SE.

+According to the defined 'multi SE request processing' mode, the SE selection could stop at the first selection request matching SE application, otherwise all the prepared SE selection request could be operated.
+ - Before the new processing of SE selection request, the logical channel previously opened is closed.
+ - The 'channel control' defines if the logical channel should be kept open or close after the last processed SE selection request.

+The result of a SE request selection is a card image of a matching SE.
+For a SE selection with multiple requests, several matching SE could be provided.

 ![SE Selection v0.9](img/KeypleCore_ApplicationApi_ClassDiag_Selection_SelectorAndSelection_0_9_0.svg)